-- when the Project EPBC Act Referral was lodged on 15 August to the Commonwealth Department of the Environment and Heritage (Commonwealth DEH) and placed on the Commonwealth DEH web site - during this four week public exhibition period of the Draft Guidelines/Issues Paper - during the eight week period for public comment when the Draft EIS has been completed and submitted to the Commonwealth and State Governments.
+- when the Project EPBC Act Referral was lodged on 15 August to the Australian Department of the Environment and Heritage (Australian DEH) and placed on the Australian DEH web site - ∉ during the four week public exhibition period of the Draft Guidelines/Issues Paper - ∉ during the eight week period for public comment when the Draft EIS has been completed and submitted to the Commonwealth and State Governments.

-It is proposed to hold public meeting(s) during the consultation period to enable the proponent to present details of the proposed Olympic Dam Expansion Project and the Commonwealth and State Governments to provide information on the environmental impact assessment process.
+It is proposed to hold public meeting(s) during the EIS consultation period to enable the proponent to present details of the proposed Olympic Dam Expansion Project and the Australian and State Governments to provide information on the environmental impact assessment process.
 In addition to the above statutory requirements, the proponent may seek to engage the community in consultation throughout the development of the EIS.
 The nature and level of this engagement is at the discretion of the proponent.
+Preliminary consultations have commenced, including discussions with Olympic Dam staff, the Roxby Downs community and Aboriginal communities.